Montague ‘Monty’ Joseph Smith WX9143 died 1943

 From Singapore Monty Smith was drafted into ‘F’ Force to go to Thailand.
 He died of dysentery and tropical ulcers at Tanbaya Hospital Camp, Burma on the 13th November 1943.

 In 1928 his mother and an older brother and his family joined Joe.
 They initially lived in tents on their employer’s farm.
-With only a horse and cart, trips to Muckinbudin were rare.
+With only a horse and cart, trips to Mukinbudin were rare.
 They went to the nearest rail siding Lake Brown where there were several wheat lumpers’ camps.
 There was one store, one bakery, one butcher and a hall.

 Joe and his brothers worked in the area clearing roads, tractor driving, fencing and general farm work.
 Joe and one of his brothers, Fred took up virgin land.
 They cleared a small area and Emus invaded and destroyed their first crop.

-Joe was a keen soccer player and represented Wilgoyne playing in the same competition as Dudley Squire from Muckinbudin.
+Joe was a keen soccer player and represented Wilgoyne playing in the same competition as Dudley Squire from Mukinbudin.
 He rode a Harley motor bike.
 His last job was at Nungarin before he enlisted.

 Joe Sevier married a girl from Adelaide shortly before going overseas.